wso2/reference-implementation-cms0057f/fhir-service/resources/analytics_README.md

-# Patient Access API Metrics for CMS with Opensearch + Opensearch Dashboards
+# Patient Access API Metrics for CMS with Opensearch and Moesif Dashboards

 CMS requires Patient Access API Metrics to be published to CMS annually.
 This requirement can be achieved using the `AnalyticsResponseInterceptor` which comes inbuilt in the `health.fhirr4` service.
 Refer `module-ballerinax-health.fhir.r4/fhirr4/ballerina/src/main/resources/fhirservice/resources/analytics_README.md` to learn more.

 ## Overview

+The `AnalyticsResponseInterceptor` currently support data publishing to OpenSearch and Moesif Dashboards.

 Inside the Patient Access API module which imports `ballerinax.health.fhirr4`, we need to have a `Config.toml` at the same level as `Ballerina.toml` including the necessary configs.
 A sample Config.toml can be found in `analytics_sample_config.toml`.

 ### x-jwt-assertion Header :

-The data which is published for analytics are taken from the `x-jwt-assertion` header coming in the http request.
+The data which is published for analytics dashboards (both OpenSearch and Moesif) are taken from the `x-jwt-assertion` header coming in the http request.
 Only the attributes in the `ballerinax.health.fhirr4.analytics.attributes` list are published.

 Usually this header should be generated at gateway level using the attributes in the `access_token` in the request, and pass to the backend.

+## Publishing Analytics Data to OpenSearch + OpenSearch Dashboard

 ### Analytics Server Endpoint :